knative/docs/docs/eventing/getting-started.md

 You need:

 - A Kubernetes cluster with [Knative installed](https://knative.dev/docs/install/index.html).
 - All Knative Eventing components installed.
-Information on how to do this is [here](https://knative.dev/docs/install/knative-custom-install/).
+Information on how to install the Eventing components is [here](https://knative.dev/docs/install/knative-custom-install/).

 ## Setup Components

 Before you start to send Knative events, you need to create the components needed to move the events.
-In this example, you'll be creating components individually, but you can also create components by deploying a [single YAML file](https://raw.githubusercontent.com/akashrv/docs/qs/docs/eventing/samples/hello-world/quick-start.yaml).
+In this guide, you will be creating components individually, but you can also create components by deploying a [single YAML file](https://raw.githubusercontent.com/akashrv/docs/qs/docs/eventing/samples/hello-world/quick-start.yaml).

 ### Create and Configure Namespace
 First, create the namespace.
 In this guide, you will be using a namespace called "kn-eventing-step-by-step-sample".